In her eulogy for her brother Steve Jobs, writer Mona Simpson closes with the technology guru's final words:

 Probably only Steve Jobs' immediate family would be able to tell exactly whether the words were meant for them, or describing something else that he was experiencing.
 But it's pretty damn awesome either way.

-Update: You can read more about Steve Jobs' death-bed experience, and those of others, in my book Stop Worry!
+Update: You can read more about Steve Jobs' death-bed experience, and those of others, in my book Stop Worrying!
 There Probably is an Afterlife